-The qualification is a level 3 vocationally related qualification for the housing sector, accredited by CCEA and regulated by Ofqual and Qualifications Wales.
+The qualification is a level 3 vocationally related qualification for the housing sector, regulated by Ofqual.

 The objective of this qualification is to provide practitioners with the knowledge and understanding required to support people experiencing homelessness.
 The qualification explores core areas of homelessness.